Release Date: Feb 12, 2013

 2013 Invited Competition is a Collaboration between Times Square Arts and the Design Trust for Public Space

-New York (February 12, 2013) - Brooklyn-based design firm Situ Studio is the winner of this year’s annual Times Square Valentine Heart Design.
+(New York, N.Y.) - Brooklyn-based design firm Situ Studio is the winner of this year’s annual Times Square Valentine Heart Design.
 Over the last five years, the Times Square Alliance has invited architecture and design firms to submit proposals for a romantic public art installation celebrating Valentine’s Day in Times Square.
 This year’s winning design, Situ Studio’s Heartwalk, will be unveiled on Tuesday, February 12, 2013, and remain on view until March 8, 2013.

 Cheerios is the official sponsor of Heartwalk.
 Additional Support has been provided by Arup Acoustics, Renfro Design Group Inc., Two Trees Management, HD MADE, JPR Lighting Group, Electrical Lighting Agencies, and Sawkill Lumber.